 The fertility doctor will provide retrieved eggs to the scientists that are still in the form of a fluid (inside the follicles of the ovaries).
 Our scientists will inspect the eggs in the fluid to eliminate them.

 The fertilization process of eggs needs to be in a rapid manner.
 The eggs and sperm are mixed in the lab.
-Then eggs and sperm identify each other and fertilized successfully similarly in the female body.
+Then eggs and sperm identify each other and fertilize successfully similarly in the female body.

 Step 6: Development of Embryo